Charlie Fagg

 Charles Fagg (born 18 August 1999) is a British racing driver who currently competes in Super GT for D'station Racing.
 He is the 2023 International GT Open champion.

 Career

 GT4 European Series

-In 2021 Fagg competed in GT4 European Series. with United Autosports alongside Bailey Voisin.
-Fagg, and Voisin won the title.
+In 2021, Fagg competed in GT4 European Series. with United Autosports alongside Bailey Voisin.
+Fagg and Voisin won the title.

 FIA World Endurance Championship

 Fagg joined D'station Racing for the 2022 FIA World Endurance Championship LMGTE Am class alongside the team's owner Satoshi Hoshino, and team manager Tomonobu Fujii.

 International GT Open

 For 2023, Fagg moved to International GT Open with Optimum Motorsport's McLaren 720S GT3 alongside Samuel De Haan.
 The pair won the title in the series.

 Super GT

-Fagg competes in Super GT in 2024 with his old team in the WEC, D'station Racing as the third driver in the team.
-He is joined by his former teammate Fujii, and Denmark's Marco Sørensen.
+Fagg competed in Super GT in 2024 with his old team in the WEC, D'station Racing as the third driver in the team.
+He was joined by his former teammate Fujii, and Denmark's Marco Sørensen.
 Fagg also replaced Sørensen for couple of rounds after Sørensen prioritized his WEC campaign.
 Fagg made his debut in Fuji Speedway round 2.
 He set the fastest time in his qualiflying group, and also the fastest lap in the race.